Moria (1983 video game)

 The Dungeons of Moria, usually referred to as simply Moria, is a computer game inspired by J. R. R. Tolkien's novel The Lord of the Rings.
 The objective of the game is to dive deep into the Mines of Moria and kill the Balrog.
-Moria, along with Hack (1984) and Larn (1986), is considered to be the first roguelike game, and the first to include a town level.
+Moria, along with Hack (1984) and Larn (1986), is considered to be one of the first roguelike games, and the first to include a town level.

 Moria was the basis of the better known Angband roguelike game, and influenced the preliminary design of Blizzard Entertainment's Diablo.

 Gameplay

 The player's goal is to descend to the depths of Moria to defeat the Balrog, akin to a boss battle.
 As with Rogue, levels are not persistent: when the player leaves the level and then tries to return, a new level is procedurally generated.
 Among other improvements to Rogue, there is a persistent town at the highest level where players can buy and sell equipment.

 Moria begins with creation of a character.
 The player first chooses a "race" from the following: Human, Half-Elf, Elf, Halfling, Gnome, Dwarf, Half-Orc, or Half-Troll.
 Racial selection determines base statistics and class availability.
 One then selects the character's "class" from the following: Warrior, Mage, Priest, Rogue, Ranger, or Paladin.
 Class further determines statistics, as well as the abilities acquired during gameplay.
-Mages, Rangers, and Rogues can learn magic; Priests and Paladins can learn prayers.
+Mages, Rangers, and Rogues can learn magic, while Priests and Paladins can learn prayers.
 Warriors possess no additional abilities.

 The player begins the game with a limited number of items on a town level consisting of six shops: (1) a General Store, (2) an Armory, (3) a Weaponsmith, (4) a Temple, (5) an Alchemy shop, and (6) a Magic-Users store.
 A staircase on this level descends into a series of randomly generated underground mazes.
 Deeper levels contain more powerful monsters and better treasures.
 Each time the player ascends or descends a staircase, a new level is created and the old one discarded; only the town persists throughout the game.

-As in most roguelikes, it is impossible to reload from a save if your character dies, as the game saves the state only upon exit, preventing save-scumming that is a key strategy in most computer games that allow saving.
-However, it is possible to save the file that is generated by the game (MORIA.SAV in the Windows version) to a backup location, then restore/replace that file after the character had been killed.
+As in most roguelikes, it is impossible to reload from a save if the player's character dies, as the game saves the state only upon exit, preventing save-scumming that is a key strategy in most computer games that allow saving, although it is possible to save the file that is generated by the game (MORIA.SAV in the Windows version) to a backup location, then restore/replace that file after the character had been killed.

 The balrog (represented by the upper-case letter B) is encountered at the deepest depths of the dungeon.
 Once the balrog has been killed, the game has been won, and no further saving of the game is possible.